 - First and foremost, the solution is correcting the aspect ratio.
 The aspect ratio is defined as the ratio of aperture width to stencil thickness.
 The solder paste clogging the apertures may be due to the aspect ratio being too small.

-- Extreme environmental conditions are a strict no-no in the manufacturing process, to avoid solder paste contamination.
+- Extreme environmental conditions are a strict no-no in the manufacturing process.
+Avoid solder paste contamination by controlling the environment.

 - An investigation regarding coplanarity is also very important when it comes to solving electrical opens.